 Remember to not throw the water away.
 It contains flavourful umami flavour which I use in my cooking.
 For example, if I soak mushrooms to make claypot chicken rice, I’ll use the soaked water instead of plain filtered water to cook the rice.

-How to choose good quality mushroom
+How to choose good quality mushrooms

-Generally, the more expensive it is, the better quality it will be.
+The general rule is: the more expensive it is, the better quality it will be.
 But that’s a lazy and surely not a fool-proof way to select quality mushrooms.

 Instead, inspect the thickness and aroma of the mushroom.
 Good quality mushroom should be thick and have a strong aroma with earthy notes.
 Lower quality mushrooms smells dusty as though its disintegrating.